 Symptoms, and the severity of symptoms, will vary from person to person.
 Some people may recover completely from ME/CFS, while others do not.
 For more information, visit:

 - BC Women’s Hospital + Health Centre: Myalgic Encephalomyelitis/Chronic Fatigue Syndrome.

 - Health Canada: Chronic Fatigue Syndrome (Myalgic Encephalomyelitis)

 Since both FM and ME/CFS have similar symptoms, they also have similar management therapies.
 The goal of treatment is to relieve symptoms such as pain and fatigue, as well as other conditions such as depression that may develop as a result of these syndromes.
-For more information, and to find services and resources to help you, visit BC Women’s - Hospital Resources.
+For more information, and to find services and resources to help you, visit BC Women’s Hospital - Complex Chronic Diseases Program (CCDP)

 Chronic Lyme Disease

 Several diseases can be passed to humans from tick bites.
 The most well-known is Lyme disease.